No injuries in Monday fire at Champaign home

-CHAMPAIGN — Firefighters quickly extinguished a fire Monday afternoon in a two-story home at 508 Swigart Street, Champaign.
+CHAMPAIGN — Firefighters quickly extinguished a fire Monday afternoon in a two-story home in the 500 block of Swigart Street in Champaign.

 Nobody was injured, according to fire officials.

 The fire department was called by a neighbor to the home at 2:19 p.m.
-Monday and firefighters found the occupant outside and a fire in second-story bedroom, according to a report.
+Monday, and firefighters found the occupant outside and a fire in a second-story bedroom, according to a report.
 A dog inside the home was rescued.

 The cause of the fire hasn’t been determined.